keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 * A Keptnv1 service that runs chaos or load tests can probably be translated into a `KeptnTask` using the `container-runner`.
-* A Keptnv1 service that runs a database can probably be translated into a Kubenetes `StateFulSet` workload; see [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/)
+* A Keptn v1 service that runs a database can probably be translated into a Kubenetes `StateFulSet` workload; see [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/)